cheekrw/trigBoard_MCP9808/README.md

 This is a hack of Kevin Darrah's teaching.  https://trigboard-docs.readthedocs.io/en/latest/temperatureSensor.html

 This changes from sending data to Corlysis via the house wifi to sending data to an esp32 in the house with a TFT LCD display.
-This repo is just for the code running on the outside trigboard.
-The indoor esp32 code is elsewhere.
+This repo is just for the code running on the outside esp32 trigboard.
+The indoor part is an Adafruit Huzzah32 feather (esp32) and that code is elsewhere.

 I expect to add internet connectivity back in later.
 For now it's just a nice bright display of the outdoor temperature.
 No online reporting or storage, though I intend to add that at some point.